-Other equipment Frontpoint offers to include the keychain remote, panic pendant, door and window sensors, glass break sensor, motion sensor, garage door sensor, and recessed door sensors.
+Other equipment Frontpoint offers to include the keychain remote, panic pendant, rr and window sensors, glass break sensor, motion sensors, garage b sensor, and recessed door sensors.
 You also get environmental sensors that detect flood, leaks, smoke, temperature changes, and carbon monoxide, among other things.

-Under the home awareness category, you can have your security system work with wireless cameras and video doorbells.
+Under the home awareness category, you can have your security system work with wireless cameras (security camera kits) and video doorbells.

 Lastly, you have the home control category, which allows you to interface with your security system, as well as integrate it with other smart devices.
 You can get alerted when somebody turns up your heat, Frontpoint can turn the lights on and off remotely, and it can even lock your doors.
 The system works with Z-Wave devices, so you have a wide range of choices when it comes to the devices you can integrate into the Frontpoint system.

-Aside from the products, Frontpoint offers you 24/7 professional monitoring, as well as crash and smash protection, which allows your system to continue operating even when the control panel is smashed.
+Aside from the products, Frontpoint offers you 24/7 professional monitoring (alarm company service) as well as crash and smash protection, which allows your system to continue operating even when the control panel is smashed.

 ADT has been around since the 1870s and they have constantly evolved to keep up with the times.
 ADT Pulse works the same way as Frontpoint.
 You just have it installed at your home, complete with all the sensors and devices you want.
 You pay for professional monitoring and then opt for the home automation service.

 ADT Security Products